 |

-Cobra III - Lonestar
+Shelby Cobra III Prototype

 |

 These black and white photos were taken by Scott Malcomb circa 11-1-67 for Road and Track Magazine.
-Shelby had Len Bailey construct this prototype 1968 Cobra, originally called the Cobra III in Shelby American internal documents, as a replacement for the 427 Cobra, which Shelby American called the Cobra II.
+Shelby had Len Bailey design this prototype 1968 Cobra, originally called the Cobra III in Shelby American internal documents, as a replacement for the 427 Cobra, which Shelby American called the Cobra II.
 Ford, which owned the Cobra trademark, complained about Shelby's use of the name, so Shelby re-named it the Lonestar. |

 |

-Len Bailey had his crew construct the car at John Wyer's shop in England.
-John Horseman drove the car down to the docks for shipment to L.A.
-The car originally had white interior upholstery and Shelby's crew quickly changed that to black.
-Also to come were the addition of "ear" scoops on the top of the rear wheelwell quarterpanels to deliver fresh air to the engine compartment. |
+Len Bailey contracted Maurice Gomm in Woking, England to construct the car and delivered it to John Wyer's Ford Advanced Vehicles in Slough.
+Wyer's chief engineer, John Horsman, drove the car to the docks for shipment to L.A.
+The car originally had white interior upholstery and Shelby's L.A. crew quickly changed that to black and added the "ear" scoops on the top of the rear wheelwell quarterpanels to deliver fresh air to the engine compartment. |

 |

-Len Bailey had been the J.W.E. engineer in charge of the road-going version of the GT-40, the MkIII.
+Len Bailey had been the Ford engineer in charge of the road-going version of the GT-40, the MkIII.
 The Lonestar was essentially a simplified GT-40 tub with the GT-40 Ford 289/ZF layout, an aluminum Ferrari-like body, GT-40 suspension and Cobra brakes and wheels.
-In December, 1966 Bailey conducted wind tunnel tests on a 1/4 scale model at the Imperial College wind tunnel and determined a cd of .36 requiring 295 horsepower at 200 mph. with front downforce of 81 lbs. and rear lift of 100 lbs. |
+In December, 1966 Bailey conducted wind tunnel tests on a 1/4 scale model and determined a cd of .36 requiring 295 horsepower at 200 mph. with front downforce of 81 lbs. and rear lift of 100 lbs. |

 |